intel/nauta/docs/user-guide/actions/verify.md

 ## Synopsis

-Checks whether all prerequisites required by `dlsctl` are installed and have proper versions.
+Checks whether all prerequisites required by `nctl` are installed and have proper versions.

 ## Syntax

-`dlsctl verify`
+`nctl verify`

 ## Options